torodean/Antonius-MIA/README.md

 MIA (Multiple Integrated Applications) is a program where I can store useful coding functions and apps I've created in one place for easy accessibility.

+IMPORTANT: This project was made far before I took on professional/actual programming job(s) and in no way reflects my current understanding or skills.
+I hopefully plan to re-make this project from the ground up one day.

 For a list of commands and features see the MIA manual.